Towards the understanding of the genuine three-body interaction for p$-$p$-$p and p$-$p$-\Lambda$: Results

 The lower-order contribution $C^\mathrm{two\text{-}body}(Q_3)$ obtained with the projector method is used.
 The results for \pppCF and \ppLCF triplets are shown in Fig.~\ref{fig:cumulants} on the left and right panels, respectively.

 The \pppCF cumulant, already corrected for the feed-down contributions, is negative for $0.16 < Q_3 < 0.22$ GeV/{\it c}, while the large statistical uncertainty in the lowest $Q_3$ interval prevents a conclusion on the sign for $Q_3 < 0.16$ GeV/{\it c}.
-The statistical significance of the measured deviation from the null-hypothesis ${c}_3 (Q_3) = 0$ is evaluated using the $\chi^2$ test in the region $Q_3 < 0.4$ GeV/{\it c}.
+The agreement between the measured cumulant and the assumption that there are no genuine three-body effects is evaluated using the $\chi^2$ test in the region $Q_3 < 0.4$ GeV/{\it c}, where the two-body interactions are prominent.
+There is no theoretical or experimental knowledge on the exact $Q_3$ range where three-body effects become relevant, however they are expected to contribute at lower or same $Q_3$ values as the two-body interactions.
+For this reason, the region of two-body forces was chosen.
 The obtained p-value corresponds to 6.7 standard deviations.
+If the cumulant is obtained using data-driven method to estimate lower order contributions, it results in 6.0 standard deviations.
 This result hints to the presence of an effect beyond the two-body interactions in the \pppCF system that could be either due to Pauli blocking (Fermi-Dirac quantum statistics) at the three particle level~\cite{Niemann:2012gd} or to the contribution of a three-body nuclear repulsive interactions.
 Long-range Coulomb interactions may also lead to significant contributions~\cite{alt1993asymptotic}.
 More quantitative conclusions on the interpretation of the non-zero cumulant require more sophisticated calculations for the three-body system.
 The present analysis demonstrates the experimental accessibility of the three-baryon cumulant in the data sample of pp collisions at $\sqrt{s}=13$ TeV recorded by ALICE.
 In addition to the \pppCF system, the mixed-charge \pppbarCF case has also been studied (see Appendix~\ref{app:MixedChargeCumulant} for details).
 In the case of \pppbarCF, the two-body \ppbarCF interaction contains both elastic and inelastic components, previously measured in an independent analysis~\cite{ALICE:2021cyj}; the \ppCF interaction is well known from scattering data~\cite{Arndt:2007qn,NavarroPerez:2013usk} and verified by correlation measurements~\cite{ALICE:Run1,ALICE:pSig0,Acharya:2020dfb}; and the genuine three-body strong interaction for the \pppbarCF triplet should be negligible.
 The extracted cumulant for \pppbarCF is shown in the left panel of Fig.~\ref{fig:cumulants} by the red open circles.
 Since the number of the mixed-charge triplets is a factor four higher than the one of the same-charge triplets, it is possible to extend the measurement of the three-particle correlation to lower $Q_3$ values.
 The correction for the feed-down contributions has been applied and the statistical and systematic uncertainties are shown.
-The \pppbarCF cumulant agrees with the null-hypothesis within 2.2 standard deviations in the region $Q_3 < 0.4$ GeV/{\it c} and within 0.9 standard deviations in the region $Q_3 < 0.2$ GeV/{\it c}, suggesting that genuine three-body effects are not statistically significant.
+The \pppbarCF cumulant evaluated using the projector method (data-driven approach) agrees with the assumption of only two-body correlations present in the system within 2.1 (2.2) standard deviations in the region $Q_3 < 0.4$ GeV/{\it c} and within 0.9 (0.9) standard deviations in the region $Q_3 < 0.2$ GeV/{\it c}, suggesting that genuine three-body effects are not statistically significant.
 This result as well demonstrates that the measured \pppCF cumulant deviation from zero is not due to detector effects.